By: Haley Hall, B.A. Learning Specialist and LEAP Instructor

 - What is the maximum number of children in the classroom?

 - What actions will be taken if a case of COVID-19 occurs in your child’s classroom?
 In your child’s school?

-- What are expectations for children and families attending school?
-If families travel, are they allowed to come back to school or do they need to quarantine for a period of time?
+- What are the expectations for children and families attending school?
+If families travel, are they allowed to come back to school, or do they need to quarantine for a period of time?
 Who is monitoring this and to what extent?

 - Will your child’s IEP be amended?
 If so, how?

 If your child’s current school is doing online classes, we would recommend asking the following:

 - How many children will attend the online classroom at a time?